His mother was only eighteen when he was born in Rhome in Wise County in 1929. He was her second child. His father was a laborer and truck driver.

 Lawrence Edward Byrom left school after the third grade—about the time his parents divorced.
 Lawrence lived with his father.
 Early on Lawrence began to go wrong.
 A relative later recalled that Lawrence would steal “everything from goats to groceries.”
 At age sixteen Lawrence stole a car and was sentenced to Gatesville state reformatory.
 He escaped from Gatesville, was captured, and was sentenced to the federal reformatory in El Reno, Oklahoma for three and a half years.

-In August 1949 Byrom, now age twenty, was conditionally released from El Reno.
-He soon fell into old habits.
+Fast-forward to 1949.
+In August Byrom, now age twenty, was conditionally released from El Reno.
+But he soon fell into old habits.
 In November he stole a car, committed three robberies in Dallas, Denton, and Jacksboro, wrecked the stolen car and abandoned it, kidnapped motorist Herman Tatum, and forced Tatum to drive him to Gainesville and Fort Worth in Tatum’s car.
-They passed through several roadblocks set up to apprehend Byrom.
+They passed through several roadblocks set up to apprehend Byrom and then abandoned the car.

 Searching the abandoned car, police found an eyeglasses case bearing a name and address.
 Police traced the case to the home of Larry’s mother, who had remarried.
 Mrs. Edith Palmer and husband Roy lived at 1410 Gould Street on the North Side.
 Mr. Palmer was a packing plant truck driver.
 At Mrs. Palmer’s home kidnapping victim Tatum was shown family home movies and identified Byrom.